 © KapanLagi.com/Budy Santoso

 For some people, a childhood birthday dress is a small symbol of self-confidence.
-The Laras Manikam collection by Ayu Nur Khofipah revives that memory, not for children, but for adult women who still carry the spirit of daring to appear with softness.
+The Laras Manikam collection by Ayu Nur Khofipah revives that memory, not for children, but for adult women who still carry the spirit of boldly appearing with softness.

 Inspired by her 6th birthday, Ayu combines origami and quilting techniques on leftover fabric pieces, cotton twill, and batik Trusmi with Mega Mendung Sungaiyan motifs, Peranakan kawung, and sekar jagad megamendung.
-One look features a multifunctional outer piece that can be detached, creating a silhouette resembling a cape, making this outfit adaptable for various occasions.
+One look features a multifunctional outerwear that can be detached, creating a silhouette resembling a cape, making this outfit adaptive for various occasions.

 "Laras" symbolizes the balance between the past and the present, while "Manikam" means the shine of self-confidence that arises from feeling valued and loved.